berke44gulec/gentoo-wsl-setup/README.md

 # Gentoo on WSL: Installation Notes and Troubleshooting

 This repository documents the process of installing Gentoo Linux on Windows Subsystem for Linux (WSL).
-It specifically focuses on real-world errors encountered during the installation and their solutions, serving as a practical supplement to the official Gentoo Wiki.
+It specifically focuses on real-world errors encountered during the installation and their solutions, serving as a practical supplement to the official Gentoo Wiki (https://wiki.gentoo.org/wiki/Gentoo_in_WSL).

 ## Prerequisites